NBISweden/development-guidelines/README.md

 A **hotfix** branch (often called `hotfix/some_name`) is essentially a branch that implements a bugfix to a release.
-In terms of branching, it is thus very similar to a feature branch but for the master branch rather than for the development branch.
+In terms of branching, it is thus very similar to a feature branch but for the main branch rather than for the development branch.
 A hotfix should fix critical errors that were not caught in testing before the release was made.
 Hotfixes should not implement new behaviour, unless this is needed to fix a critical bug.
-Hotfixes need to undergo review before they are merged back into the master *and* development branches.
+Hotfixes need to undergo review before they are merged back into the main *and* development branches.

-The master and development branches are never deleted, while the others are transient (temporary, for the duration of the development and review of the feature or hotfix).
+The main and development branches are never deleted, while the others are transient (temporary, for the duration of the development and review of the feature or hotfix).